JelindoGames/UnityVisualScriptingTutorials/Tutorials/4_ConnectingVisualScriptingWithC#.md

 Now, we need to make a graph that can access this script. **Recall that embedded graphs have access to their gameObject's components.** Because of that, we should make an embedded graph on the same gameObject as our script.
 - (Note: Technically, an unembedded graph could also work - if you stored the PrintScript instance as a Blackboard variable.)

 At this point, edit the graph and right-click to open the node creation menu.
-Search for "PrintScript"....
+Search for "PrintScript"...

 **...except you likely won't find anything.**